-- 7.4 Table P of Appendix 1 shows those Waste Planning Authorities which exported significant quantities of hazardous waste (over 250 tonnes to a single site) in to Leicestershire between 2009 and 2012.
+7.4 Table S of Appendix 1 shows those Waste Planning Authorities which exported significant quantities of hazardous waste (over 250 tonnes to a single site) in to Leicestershire between 2009 and 2014.
 Broadly, the sources relate to locations adjoining Leicestershire, indicating that location is most likely to be a factor for the reason for the movement.
-However, two sites within Leicestershire (the De-Pack and Augean operated sites) take significant levels of waste from areas further afield, Essex and Reading, for example.
+However, two sites within Leicestershire (the De-Pack and Greenway Environmental (formerly Augean) operated sites) take significant levels of waste from areas further afield, Essex and Reading, for example.
 This is more likely to reflect their specialist nature and/or their ability to obtain waste contracts from more than a local catchment.
-Table Q shows the main movements of hazardous waste out of Leicestershire between 2009 and 2012, and reflects the County's status as a net In the main, these movements relate to a exporter of hazardous waste. requirement to utilise a facility the ilk of which does not exist in Leicestershire, such as waste oil treatment centres, but, also seems to have a geographic dimension in that the waste is rarely travelling great distances. - 7.5 Table R of Appendix 1 shows the non-hazardous waste movements in and out of Leicestershire between 2009 and 2012, taken from the EA's Waste Data Interrogator.
-The majority of these movements are non-inert Commercial and Industrial (C&I) waste.
-It can be seen that are eight authorities from which there has been a regular and significant movement of waste transported into Leicestershire.
-Table 28 below presents the principal waste facility in Leicestershire to which the majority of the waste from those significant exporters to Leicestershire has gone.
-Clear from the table is that the landfill sites of New Albion and Shawell Quarry are utilised to a greater degree than any other sites in the County.
+Table T shows the main movements of hazardous waste out of Leicestershire between 2009 and 2014, and reflects the County's status as a net exporter of hazardous waste.
+However, in the main, these movements relate to a requirement to utilise a facility the ilk of which does not exist in Leicestershire, such as waste oil treatment centres, but, also seems to have a geographic dimension in that the waste is rarely travelling great distances.
+The Environment Agency's Hazardous Waste Interrogator shows that the most commonly produced hazardous waste in Leicestershire (25% of the total) is oil and oil/water mixtures; the next most common is from municipal and similar commercial wastes.